apache/nuttx/configs/open1788/README.txt

   ----
     This is identical to the nsh configuration below except that NuttX is built as a kernel-mode, monolithic module and the user applications are built separately.
-It is recommends to use a special make command;
+Is is recommened to use a special make command;
     not just 'make' but make with the following two arguments:

         make pass1 pass2